 Followers mean market potential and even serve as a brilliant feedback tool.
 Often via selling cosmetics and clothes, these minor internet celebs are the lifestyle ideal for their casual fans.
 All these celebs have to do is post whatever product they’re meant to be marketing and in seconds they’ll have enough comments for a PR onslaught.
 Of course, with that many viewers, you don’t even need a promotion push—just post a link to your store.

-“Internet Superstar” is a feature story from our newest issue, “Internet Celebrity”.
+“Internet Superstar” is a feature story from our newest issue, “Internet Celebrity”, coming soon.
 To read the whole piece, become a subscriber and receive the full magazine.
 Alternatively, you can purchase the digital version from the iTunes Store.